Meet our Year 4 Team:

 4C - Your 4C Class Teacher is Mrs Conroy.

-Our Year 4 Teaching Assistants, Miss Hulse, Mrs Oldershaw and Mrs Burrows, will work across both classes.
+Our Year 4 Teaching Assistants, Miss Hulse, Mrs Oldershaw and Ms Morton, will work across both classes.

 How we read in our guided reading lessons: